Siemens-Healthineers/K2s/addons/security/README.md

 - [oauth2 proxy](https://github.com/oauth2-proxy/oauth2-proxy) - OAuth2 Proxy offloads the burden of implementing authentication logic from your applications.

 - [kyverno](https://kyverno.io/) - policy enforcement framework. `kyverno` acts as a Kubernetes admission controller providing validate, mutate, and generate rules for cluster resources.
-Ships framework-only (no default policies) with `failurePolicy: Ignore` on all webhooks. _(Can be omitted with -OmitPolicyEnf)_
+K2s currently includes the framework without default policies, with `failurePolicy: Ignore` on all webhooks.
+Default policies may be added later based on feedback and further discussion. _(Can be omitted with -OmitPolicyEnf)_

 ## How to use it